Registration for New Student Orientation opens March 20 at Noon ET.

 Additionally, please make note of any other special accommodation related to sight, hearing, dietary restrictions, etc. in your Orientation Portal so that our staff can plan for your arrival accordingly.

 We recommend having your Orientation Portal updated with any special accommodation no later than a week prior to your session.
 Otherwise, feel free to contact the Office of New Student Orientation for any updates or changes.

 Our team offers a variety of Orientation programs for specialized academic programs at the university.
 Find your program below to determine if there is anything you need to prepare for prior to your session.

 Incoming fall transfer students utilizing military-benefits are invited to participate in our award-winning Veterans' Orientation program.
 The program will run as a part of our regularly scheduled Transfer Orientation and is open to identifying students, families and supporters.
+Attendees will meet with Veterans and Military staff, as well as visit the Center for Excellence.
 You must be registered for a transfer session in order to participate.
-Visit the Veterans' Orientation page to learn more.

-Staff members from Gamecock Athletics will be availble on select Orientation dates to meet with student-athletes and their families.
-These dates will be released soon!
+Staff members from Gamecock Athletics will be availble on all Orientation dates to meet with student-athletes and their families.
 Closer to the start of the semester, Gamecock Athletics will host an additional Orientation program for student-athletes only.
-Student-athletes can attend any of the advertised New Student Orientation sessions.

 Dates and Fees

 Fall Transfer Orientation is a one-day program.
 Students should plan to be available from 7:15 a.m. - 5 p.m.